-No alternative approaches, overlap or significant adverse economic impact was identified.
+No alternative approaches or overlap was identified.
 Consequently, the rules and regulations are adopted in the best interest of the public health, safety and welfare.

 These amended rules and regulations shall supersede all previous Rules and Regulations Pertaining to Pharmacists, Pharmacies and Manufacturers, Wholesalers and Distributors promulgated by the Rhode Island Department of Health and the Board of Pharmacy and filed with the Secretary of State.